Greensboro Truth and Reconciliation Commission: Events of November 3, 1979

-The commission
+The Commission

-The impetus for the establishment of the Greensboro Truth and Reconciliation Commission emerged in conjunction with the twentieth anniversary of the events of November 3, 1979.
-The driving force behind the creation of the commission was to objectively review precisely what transpired that day.
-For years, rumours circulated suggesting that the Greensboro Police Department was directly involved, and that the city, in order to protect its police department and itself, immediately undertook steps following the massacre to initiate a cover up.
-A commission, its supporters argued, could bring closure to the families of the deceased, as well as the remaining survivors.
+In 1999 on the occasion of commemorating the 20th anniversary of the massacre, Greensboro residents proposed forming a truth and reconciliation commission.
+The motivation was to objectively review what transpired on November 3, 1979.
+For years, rumors had circulated that the Greensboro Police Department was directly involved, and that city leaders, in order to protect police officers and themselves, had initiated a cover-up.
+An independent commission, its supporters argued, could put the rumors to rest and bring closure to the families of the deceased as well as the remaining survivors.

-Between November 3, 1979, and November 3, 1999, three significant criminal and civil cases directly pertaining to the “Greensboro Massacre” unfolded.
-In the case of the first two trials – the second of which was a federal court case – all-white juries acquitted the accused parties, despite eyewitness testimony and above all, video news footage of the KKK and the American Nazi Party shooting at the crowd of protesters.
-The third trial case, focusing on the death of one of the “Greensboro Massacre” victims, resulted in the conviction of two Greensboro Police officers, four Klansmen, and two members of the American Nazi Party.
+In the 1980s, there were three significant criminal and civil cases stemming from the massacre.
+In the two criminal trials, all-white juries acquitted the KKK and NSPA defendants, despite eyewitness testimony and video news footage showing them shooting at the crowd of protesters.
+A 1985 civil trial, focused on the wrongful death of one particular victim, resulted in a judgment against two Greensboro Police officers, four Klansmen, and two NSPA members.
 The city of Greensboro was ordered to pay $351,500 in restitution.
-This judicial finding and associated financial penalty suggested that the city of Greensboro and its police department were more prominently involved and directly aware of the events of November 3, 1979, than previously suggested.
-These reasons directly contributed to the establishment of the Greensboro Truth and Reconciliation Commission.
+This civil lawsuit suggested that city officials and police officers were more involved in the events of November 3, 1979, than previously admitted.
+The outcomes of these trials contributed to the establishment of the Greensboro Truth and Reconciliation Commission.